lzanini/mdbook-katex/README.md

 When `include-src` is set to `true`, each math block is wrapped within a `<data>` tag with `class="katex-src"` with the included math source code being its `value` attribute.

-For example, before being fed into `mdbook`,
+For example, before being fed into mdBook,

 ```markdown
 Define $f(x)$: